43% of all the growth marketing tests we’ve ran at Ladder have succeeded.

-The good news?
 The market average for successful tests hovers between 10-15%.

 Even the experts struggle with growth.
 Noah Kagan, an early employee at Facebook and founder of AppSumo, only sees a 1 in 8 success rate.
 An industry study by VWO shows a 1 in 7 success rate.
 A Study by Harvard Business Review pegs the failure rate at 80-90%.